mich-wu/portfolio/README.md

  **Built using the following tech:**

-    React, DatoCMS, GraphQL, Gatsby, and SCSS
+    React, Gatsby, DatoCMS, GraphQL, and SCSS

-I want to thank the following people:
-Anton Purver, Nathan Newell, Callum Radford, Tim Williams, Hannah Sandilands, Kate Parr, and Kale Joines.
-My beloved dev team at HC are who made me the developer I am today 💓
+I want to thank my beloved dev team at HC who made me into the developer I am today 💓 Anton Purver, Nathan Newell, Tim Williams, Hannah Sandilands, Calllum Radford, Kate Parr, and Kale Joines.

-This is an on-going work in progress - I want to convert it to typescript and also play around with GSAP 😊
+This is an on-going work in progress 😊